myDevicesIoT/cayenne-docs/docs/LORA.md

 #### Personalized

-After selecting the **Registration type** > **Personalized** option, the list of fields will update to show you required fields.
+After selecting the **Registration type** > **Personalized** option, the list of fields will update to show you required fields needed for **Personalized** registraiton.
+This registration process is similar to *Activation by Personalization* that may see with other LoRa networks.
 You will need to fill in all require fields to register & activate your device with OrbiWise.
 Below you will find notes on the fields seen for Personalized registration and specific notes as they relate to what needs to be selected in order to work with Cayenne.

 + **Device EUI:** Enter the **DevEUI** for your device.
 This ID should come with the information included with your device, or can be found in the device configuration.
 + **Application EUI:** Enter the **AppEUI**.
 The AppEUI is a global application ID that uniquely identifies the application provider (i.e., owner) of the device.